jlehett/enosis/packages/firebase/docs/api/auth/user-context.md

 ### useUserContextProvider(middleware)

-Function to create and use a UserContext provider, which automatically updates the user context whenever auth state changes.
+Function to perform the setup necessary to construct a UserContext Provider, which automatically updates the user context whenever auth state changes.
 Any middleware passed to this function will be applied and stored in the user context as well.

 You will likely only need to use this function once at your app's root level once the Unifire Firebase app reference has been created.